IGetMail Automatically Downloads email and forwards your email to your Exchange Server or remote SMTP Server

 When Exchange completes its installation, the Exchange System Manager will appear.
 The Exchange System Manager will guide you through several post installation tasks.

 Authenticated User Access - With this method you instruct IGetMail to use a specific Exchange user account to connect to the Exchange Server.
 Once connected through this account, IGetMail can send email to any of your Exchange user accounts.
 In order to use this method, the Exchange user account must be a member of the Exchange Server Group within Active Directory.

-Commonly the Administrator account does not work because it does not have a mailbox and a standard Windows account is normally not a member of the Exchange Server group.
-To solve this you can either give the administrator a mailbox or in our example below we created a Windows user, made this Windows user a member of the "Exchange Servers" groups, and created a mailbox for the user.
+Commonly, the Administrator account does not work because it does not have a mailbox and a standard Windows account is normally not a member of the Exchange Server group.
+To solve this you can either give the administrator a mailbox, or in our example below we created a Windows user, made this Windows user a member of the "Exchange Servers" groups, and then created a mailbox for the user.
 In our example this new Windows user is named "IGetMail".

 Next we need to add a mailbox to the Windows account that IGetMail will use for authentication.